Back to Blog

 7. Equality of Men and Women

 Men and women have equal rights in Australia.
-This applies in the workplace, in education, in the legal system, and in the home.
+This applies in the workplace, in education, in the legal system, and at home.
 Practices that treat women as inferior or deny them equal participation are not consistent with Australian values.
-This is a frequently tested value — questions may ask about gender roles, workplace equality, or the equal right to make personal choices.
+This value comes up often, in questions about gender roles, workplace equality, or the equal right to make personal choices.

-The concept of a 'fair go' is central to Australian identity.
-It means that every person should have an equal opportunity to succeed, regardless of their background.
-Success should be based on talent, hard work, and merit — not on who you know, where you come from, or what group you belong to.
+The idea of a 'fair go' is central to Australian identity.
+It means every person should have an equal chance to succeed, whatever their background.
+Success should rest on talent, hard work, and merit, not on who you know, where you come from, or what group you belong to.

 9. Peacefulness

-Australians value resolving disagreements through lawful and peaceful means — through discussion, negotiation, and the legal system.
+Australians value resolving disagreements through lawful and peaceful means: discussion, negotiation, and the legal system.
 Violence and intimidation are not acceptable ways to settle disputes.
-This value applies in personal relationships, communities, and political disagreements alike.
+This holds in personal relationships, in communities, and in political disagreements.

 10. Tolerance, Mutual Respect, and Compassion for Those in Need

 Australia is one of the most culturally diverse countries in the world.
-Living together peacefully requires tolerance of different viewpoints, mutual respect between people of different backgrounds, and compassion for those who are disadvantaged or in need of help.
-This does not mean you must agree with everyone — it means you must treat everyone with respect.
+Living together peacefully takes tolerance of different viewpoints, mutual respect between people of different backgrounds, and compassion for those who are disadvantaged or in need of help.
+It does not mean you have to agree with everyone.
+It means you have to treat everyone with respect.

 Sample Values Questions

-Here are examples of the types of values questions you will encounter on the test.
-Study them carefully — understanding why each answer is correct is more important than memorising the answers themselves.
+Here are the kinds of values questions you will meet on the test.
+Study them carefully.
+Understanding why each answer is correct matters more than memorising the answers themselves.

 Should people in Australia make an effort to learn English?